 |

 A review of the health effects of UK landfill sites.
-This is essential reading - but,
+This is essential reading - but, because this

-very few references are included with the presentation.
+was a conference paper, very few references are included with the presentation.

 The author, the late Dr Dick van Steenis of Monmouth died in 2013.
 See: https://www.southwalesargus.co.uk/news/10358690.tributes-paid-to-monmouth-doctor-and-health-campaigner/